seansica/satellite-image-classifier/README.md

 When working with large datasets, consider:

-1. The `samples-per-class` parameter to limit memory usage
+1. The `train-ratio` and `test-ratio` parameters to limit memory usage
 2. Image resolution settings via `image-size`
 3. Feature extraction method choice, as some methods may be more computationally intensive

 ## Limitations

 - Currently supports only image classification tasks
-- Images must be in a format readable by OpenCV (typically .jpg, .png)
+- Images must be in jpg format
 - All images in a dataset must be accessible as files on disk

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on extending the framework with new models or feature extractors.